-6 Shows Like We Are Who We Are You Must See
+We Are Who We Are: 6 Similar Shows You Must See

 The new HBO eight-episode limited series ‘We Are Who We Are’ follows the story of two families living on an American military base in Italy, and precisely, the rapport between teenagers Fraser (‘It’ fame Jack Dylan Grazer) and Caitlin (Jordan Kristine Seamón).
 Created by Luca Guadagnino (‘Call Me By Your Name’), the series chronicles the ups and downs in the lives of a few teenagers as they navigate friendship, first love, teen hormones, identity, and all the chaotic exhilaration and anguish of being a teen.

 Does the premise strike a chord with you?
-Well, we’ve curated a list of interesting candidates that portray the painstakingly real depiction of coming-of-age and highlights not just the pretty parts but also the pangs and awkwardness of growing up without unnecessary embellishments.
-You can watch most of these shows on Netflix, Amazon Prime, Hulu, or HBO.
+Well, we’ve curated a list of exciting candidates like ‘We Are Who We Are’ that portray the painstakingly real depiction of coming-of-age and highlight not just the pretty parts but also the pangs and awkwardness of growing up without unnecessary embellishments.

 6. On My Block (2018- )